CA4022/Lab5-Spark/README.md

 Mac OSX users can get Scala as indicated [here](https://www.scala-lang.org/download/) in one of the following ways:
  - geetting the binaries for MacOS
- - using homebries (scala 3 is installed by default)
+ - using homebrew (scala 3 is installed by default)
  - installing specific versions (to install scala 2.12.X)